Shen-Language/shen-sources/doc/port-performance.md

 lists used for collisions.
 Most hosts provide a substantially better hash table or map implementation.

-Override the dictionary family as a unit:
+The dictionary family is best treated as a unit:

-* `shen.dict` — construct a dictionary; the size must be a positive integer and invalid sizes must raise the expected error.
-A valid size is an initial capacity hint and may be ignored if the host has no equivalent;
+* `shen.dict` — construct a dictionary from a positive integer size, with the expected error for invalid sizes.
+The size is an initial capacity hint and may be ignored if the host has no equivalent;
 * `shen.dict?` — recognise the port's dictionary representation;
 * `shen.dict-count` — return the number of entries;
 * `shen.dict->` — associate a key with a value and return the value;